 If you sell any of your products online, offer a newsletter, or obtain and store customer information, you'll need cyber liability insurance.
 If you're the subject of a cyber attack or malware, this insurance policy can provide your customers with credit monitoring and cover legal fees.

 Umbrella insurance will help cover claims that go above and beyond the limits of the underlying policy.
 The cost is usually less than upping the limits of your other policies.
 With the rising cost of lawsuits, it's wise to be sure you have adequate coverage in the event of a claim.

 With optional professional liability coverage, your business is protected from accusations of negligence or undelivered services (i.e. you make a scheduled delivery to a customer late).
 Professional liability insurance is recommended for anyone who sells a good or product that may potentially injure someone or lead to an illness.

 FLIP offers comprehensive annual general liability policies starting at $299.
 Act insurance allows you to purchase 90-day policies starting at $49.
 How do you know which insurance policy is right to protect your business?

-Should You Get a Short-Term Policy or Annual Policy?
+Should You Get One Day Vendor Insurance or an Annual Policy?

-There are a couple of insurance companies that offer one-day event insurance, short-term insurance policies, and annual insurance policies.
-To determine which coverage is right for your business, consider these questions:
+There are a couple of insurance companies that offer one-day event insurance, short-term policies, and annual policies.
+To determine the coverage options that are right for your small business, consider these questions:

 - Do you run a booth or exhibit at multiple events or venues?